How will the Seahawks use Marquise Blair and Jordyn Brooks this season? Pete Carroll has ideas

 Here’s a look at what he said about each player with some additional thoughts:

-Jordyn Broooks
+Jordyn Brooks

 The Texas Tech graduate was something of a surprise choice as the 27th overall draft pick, especially because he seems to project best at weakside linebacker, a position where Seattle has had an established starter for the past seven years — K.J.
 Wright.